CodeIntelligenceTesting/jazzer/README.md

 `jacoco.exec`, that is generated after the fuzzing run.
 It contains a binary representation of the gathered coverage data in the JaCoCo format.

-The JaCoCo `report` command can be used to generate reports based on this coverage dump. **Note:** The version of the JaCoCo agent used by Jazzer internally differs slightly from the official one.
-As a result, a similarly modified version of the JaCoCo CLI tool has to be used to generate correct reports.
-The correct version is available at its [release page](https://github.com/CodeIntelligenceTesting/jacoco/releases) as `zip` file.
+The JaCoCo `report` command can be used to generate reports based on this coverage dump.
+The JaCoCo CLI tools are available on their [GitHub release page](https://github.com/jacoco/jacoco/releases) as `zip` file.
 The report tool is located in the `lib` folder and can be used as described in the JaCoCo [CLI documentation](https://www.eclemma.org/jacoco/trunk/doc/cli.html).
 For example the following command generates an HTML report in the folder `report` containing all classes available in `classes.jar` and their coverage as captured in the export `coverage.exec`.
 Source code to include in the report is searched for in `some/path/to/sources`.